27 June 2024

 Sister, I wondered if you would clarify what you were reported to have said in this passage from the article in OSV.
 I didn't understand the reference to doubt.]]

 Beyond this, when we move through the doubt and find the faith to trust in the church's mutual discernment, we also move more deeply into the truth of our vocation, and this means we are more able to open ourselves (or be vulnerable) to the redemptive presence of God.
 At the heart of every vocation is a redemptive experience where God comes to and takes us to Godself in our doubt and emptiness, our brokenness, woundedness, and unrealized potential, and assures us of our inestimable value as he brings us to greater fullness, wholeness, and holiness.
+This experience comes to us within a God-given vocation.
 To know one has this vocation is to know God has entrusted one with a very unusual and real place in his own story.
 It is to be loved beyond knowing and to come to regard ourselves as a precious and unique representative of a specific vocational path.
-Paradoxically, being able to rest confidently in the church's honest and knowledgeable discernment makes this radical vulnerability and the redemption that can follow possible.
-Still, the journey of this particular path is a journey we can only make in radical vulnerability and that cannot not happen when the journey begins with the kinds of lies or deception present in the Lexington situation
+Paradoxically, being able to rest confidently in the church's honest and knowledgeable discernment makes possible this radical vulnerability and the redemption that can follow.
+Still, the journey of this particular path is a journey we can only make in radical vulnerability and that cannot happen when the journey begins with the kinds of lies, deception, and egregious self-will present in the Lexington situation.